ElWildo/pokedex-ts/README.md

 1. Run `npm install` to install all the dependencies
 1. Run `npm build` to build the project
 1. Access to the project opening the index.html file inside the build folder
+2. Or run `npm start` to run the project locally

 ## Accessing the app live